ProfessorJames/quizpro/README.md

  `cd /path/to/your/desired/directory`
 - Type the following command, replacing `<repository-url>` with the URL you copied earlier:
  `git clone <repository-url>`

+# Credits

+For guidance, advice, motivation, and inspiration:

+[Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") has been incredibly supportive, helping me learn and develop while also presenting me with challenging opportunities.
+I'm grateful for his guidance, and I look forward to continuing to learn under his mentorship.
+Thanks Simen.

 \
 &nbsp;